blakeparkinson/bp-wallet/TECH_APPROACH.md

 | **Internationalization**  | Multi-currency conversions and localization            |
 | **Testing & CI/CD**       | Add Playwright e2e + GitHub Actions                    |
 | **UX Polish**             | Animated transitions, a11y audit, keyboard shortcuts   |

+Scaling Prompt Response — Scaling to 1 Million Users

+At one million users, the current Next.js + Prisma monolith would face serious scaling bottlenecks — mainly from serverless cold starts, limited database connections, and shared execution environments.
+While Next.js excels for rapid iteration and full-stack development, it’s not ideal for a backend handling high-frequency transactional updates.

+To evolve, We'd move toward a service-oriented architecture, keeping Next.js for the frontend and lightweight API aggregation, while extracting transaction and balance logic into dedicated backend services deployed on Kubernetes.
+These would be split into read and write microservices, each optimized for its access pattern:

+Write service enforces the budget rule, updates ledgers, and emits domain events.

+Read service serves cached and denormalized balance/transaction data for fast queries.

+An API gateway would sit in front to route traffic, handle authentication, rate limiting, and aggregation.
+Services would communicate asynchronously via a message bus (e.g., Pub/Sub or Kafka) to ensure scalability and resilience.

+The database would evolve into a sharded Postgres setup with optimistic concurrency control and idempotent balance updates to guarantee correctness.
+Frequently accessed data like /balances would be cached in Redis, while analytics workloads hit read replicas.

+Reliability would come from structured logging, distributed tracing (OpenTelemetry), and performance tracking (Sentry, Datadog).
+React Query would still manage client-side caching, but all data fetching would go through the API gateway to reduce coupling.

+This hybrid model keeps Next.js for UI agility while enabling independently scalable, event-driven services designed for throughput, resilience, and long-term growth.